metbril/home-assistant-config/README.md

 ## Database

-I have quickly replaced the default sqlite database with MySQL.
-The default database was growing rapidly and lead to bad performance.

 To limit database growth, I limit [recording](https://home-assistant.io/components/recorder/) as much as possible and purge the database daily for values older than 3 days.

 ## Devices